dirdr/beavops/README.md

     mkdir ./traefik/data && touch ./traefik/data/acme.json
     chmod 600 ./traefik/data/acme.json
     ```
+### Watchtower 🗼
+The watchtower service just need to be started : `docker compose up -d` in the service directory

+> [!note]
+> Watchtower is designed to update tool images automatically to reduce manual work.
+> It is **not** intended to replace a continuous delivery pipeline!
-    On the next traefik service launch, your http challenge will be resolved, and you will be able to use the `websecure` entrypoint already configured to use TLS 🔒 with the certificate
+    On the next traefik service launch, your http challenge will be resolved, and you will be able to use the `websecure` entrypoint already configured to use TLS with the certificate

+## Contributing

+Contributions are welcome and appreciated! 🎉

+If you have suggestions, ideas, or find any issues, feel free to open an issue or submit a pull request.
+If you're not sure where to start, feel free to reach out or open a discussion.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.